 Fraud or wrongdoing can include not just misuse of public funds but any violation of federal law, abuse of authority, or danger to health and safety.
 Citizens who have reasonable evidence of these at their current or former workplace are protected by the Whistleblower Protection Act of 1989, which prohibits an employer from retaliating against whistleblowers.
 Examples of retaliation include demotion, termination, harassment, or intimidation.

-If you’re considering a whistleblower lawsuit, contact Herman, Herman & Katz at 844-943-7626 or fill out our online contact form.
+If you’re considering a whistleblower lawsuit, contact Herman, Katz, Gisleson & Cain at 844-943-7626 or fill out our online contact form.
 We can answer all your whistleblower questions during a free, confidential consultation.

 Comments for this article are closed.